fvaleri/strimzi-debugging/sessions/007/README.md

 ## Cruise Control and unbalanced clusters

-A Kafka cluster may become unbalanced (uneven distribution of load across brokers) as a consequence of some broker failure, the addition of new brokers, or simply because some partitions are used more than others.
-As part of regular maintenance, the administrators are supposed to monitor the cluster metrics and set appropriate alerts.
-The `kafka.server:type=KafkaRequestHandlerPool,name=RequestHandlerAvgIdlePercent` is a good overall load measurement metric for Kafka scaling decisions.
+We have an unbalanced cluster when there is **uneven distribution of load across brokers**, so that some brokers are overloaded, while others are under utilized.
+This happens as a consequence of some failures, the addition of new brokers, or simply because some partitions are used more than others.
+The `RequestHandlerAvgIdlePercent` metric is a good overall load measurement metric for Kafka scaling decisions.
 Good rule of thumb is when it hits 20% (i.e. the request handler threads are busy 80% of the time), then it's time to plan your cluster expansion, at 10% you need to scale it now.

-Cluster rebalancing can only help if the unbalance is not caused by an ongoing issue.
-Rebalancing means to move partitions **between brokers** (inter brokers) and/or **between disks** on the same broker (intra broker).
-A cheaper way of rebalancing the cluster is to **change leader roles**, as they usually gets more traffic than followers.
-Usually you need some combination of partition movements and leadership changes.

-Kafka provides the `kafka-reassign-partitions.sh` command line tool that can be used to kick off a reassignments, but it leaves to the user the hard task of figuring out which changes are required and possible.
-Only experience and some well crafted formula can help here.
-[Cruise Control](https://github.com/linkedin/cruise-control) (CC) from LinkedIn automates this complex and time-consuming task, with the additional features of anomaly detection and self-healing.
+Rebalancing means moving partitions between brokers (inter brokers), between disks on the same broker (intra broker), or simply change leaders in order to restore the balance.
+Usually we need some combination of partition movements and leadership changes.
+When using `kafka-reassign-partitions.sh` for rebalancing, the task of figuring out which changes are required and possible is left to the user.
+This requires some calculations that may be hard and time consuming, especially on big clusters with lots of data.
+Automating this complex task is the reason why [Cruise Control](https://github.com/linkedin/cruise-control) (CC) was created.

 ![](images/cc.png)

 A replica level **workload model** is periodically updated from the resource utilization metrics (CPU, disk, bytes-in, bytes-out).
-The analyzer component uses the model to create a valid **rebalance proposal** when possible (one that must satisfy a number of hard goals, and possibly soft goals too).
-The executor ensures that there is only one active execution at a time, and enables graceful cancellation because changes are applied in batches, so rebalancing can be stopped at the end of each batch in a consistent state.
-If two equivalent changes are possible, the one that has the lower cost is selected (cost-based change priority: leadership move > replica move > replica swap).
+The analyzer component uses this model to create a valid **rebalance proposal** when possible (one that must satisfy configured hard goals, and possibly soft goals too).
+The executor ensures that there is only one active execution at a time, and enables graceful cancellation applying changes in batches.
+If two equivalent changes are possible, the one with the lower cost is selected (leadership change > replica move > replica swap).

 As of today, Streams still requires the manual approval of the auto-generated rebalance proposal, but we are working to enable full automation.
-In order to get accurate rebalance proposal when using CPU goals, you can set CPU requests equal to CPU limits in `spec.kafka.resources`.
+In order to have accurate rebalance proposal when using CPU goals, we can set CPU requests equal to CPU limits in `spec.kafka.resources`.
 That way, all CPU resources are reserved upfront and are always available.
 This allows CC to properly evaluate the CPU utilization when preparing the rebalance proposals.

-When deploying CC with auto rebalance enabled, consider disabling the `auto.leader.rebalance.enable` configuration.
-If the broker is busy catching up some partitions (i.e. restarts) and it suddenly becomes the leader for one or multiple partitions, then this will make it much busier.

 ### Example: increase the topic replication factor

-[Deploy the Streams operator and Kafka cluster](/sessions/001).
+[Deploy Streams operator and Kafka cluster](/sessions/001).
 When the cluster is ready, let's try to change the topic replication factor by editing its specification.
+As you can see, the TO does not allow this change.

 ```sh
 $ kubectl get kt my-topic -o yaml | yq e '.spec'